-I am a Research Fellow and Tutor at Clare Hall, a Research Associate and Affiliated Lecturer at the Centre of South Asian Studies, and a member of the Cambridge Digital Humanities Network.
-Also, I give annual guest lectures at the Division of Social Anthropology, University of Cambridge.
-While my research centres on British imperial studies, my primary intellectual work is as a visual and digital humanities scholar.
-I consider the construction of racial, gender and political identities in visual records and their relevance to current historical studies.
-In collaboration with several higher education and research institutions in India and China, and with colleagues from the Faculties of Education and History at the University of Cambridge, I explore new research and pedagogical methodologies that use theories of visual culture in advancing modern history programmes.
-I teach ‘Visual rhetoric and modern South Asian history’ and I am the convenor of the annual seminar series ‘Visual Constructions of South Asia’ (http://talks.cam.ac.uk/show/index/50675) – both hosted by the Centre of South Asian Studies.
-More recently, I started teaching a course on ‘Visual and digital anthropology of new media’ for SAN11: Anthropology of Media and Visual Culture (Department of Archaeology and Anthropology, Division of Social Anthropology, University of Cambridge).
+While her research centres on British imperial studies, her primary work is as a visual and digital humanities scholar.
+She considers the construction of racial, gender and political identities in visual records and their relevance to current historical studies.
+In collaboration with colleagues from the Faculties of Education and History at the University of Cambridge, she explores new research and pedagogical methodologies that use theories of visual culture and cognitive psychology in advancing modern history programmes.
+She runs a seminar series at the Centre of South Asian Studies on ‘Visual rhetoric and modern South Asian history’ and contributes several lectures on ‘Visual and digital anthropology of new media’ for SAN11: Anthropology of Media and Visual Culture (Department of Archaeology and Anthropology, Division of Social Anthropology, University of Cambridge).